surpassport/leaguemanager-grav/README.md

-# League Plugin
+# League Manager Plugin

 **This README.md file should be modified to describe the features, installation, configuration, and general usage of this plugin.**

-The **League** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
+The **League Manager** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 Integration with [League Manager](https://leaguemanager.ie)

 ## Installation

 Installing the League plugin can be done in one of two ways.
 The GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.

-### GPM Installation (Preferred)

-The simplest way to install this plugin is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's terminal (also called the command line).
-From the root of your Grav install type:

-    bin/gpm install league

-This will install the League plugin into your `/user/plugins` directory within Grav.
-Its files can be found under `/your/site/grav/user/plugins/league`.

 ### Manual Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
-Then, rename the folder to `league`.
-You can find these files on [GitHub](https://github.com/victor-diaz/grav-plugin-league) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
+Then, rename the folder to `leaguemanager`.
+You can find these files on [GitHub](https://github.com/surpassport/leaguemanager-grav) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).

 You should now have all the plugin files under

-    /your/site/grav/user/plugins/league
+    /your/site/grav/user/plugins/leaguemanager

 > NOTE: This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav) and the [Error](https://github.com/getgrav/grav-plugin-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) to operate.